twhtanghk/util.audio/README.md

 # util.audio
-util.audio is to provide angular service 'audioService' and directive 'util-audio' with recorder and player for browser with Web Audio API support
+util.audio is an angular module implemented with angular service 'audioService' and directive 'util-audio' for browser with Web Audio API support

 ## Usage
 Install the required packages